-The video course will demonstrate effective methods for shifting symptoms from pre and perinatal traumas and global high intensity activation with greater efficiency.
+Learn effective methods to help clients work through pre and perinatal traumas and global high intensity activation

 18 CE Credits